pysal/momepy/README.md

 Comments, suggestions, feedback, and contributions, as well as bug reports, are very welcome.

+The package is currently maintained by @martinfleis and @jGaboardi.

 ## Getting Started
 Quick and easy [getting started guide](http://docs.momepy.org/en/stable/user_guide/getting_started.html) is part of the [User Guide](http://docs.momepy.org/en/stable/user_guide/intro.html).